SababaSec/ctf-writeups/2019/Reply-Cyber-Security-Challenge/MISCELLANEOUS/Deep red dust/README.md

 End Sub
 ```

-We can deduce that the macro takes an input from a text box and uses it to XOR the encrypted flag to obtain the first five letters from the key.
+We can deduce that the macro takes an input from a text box and uses it to XOR the encrypted flag.
+Since we know the flag format, we can use this knowledge to obtain the first five letters from the key.

 Using Python,